cf-platform-eng/tsmgr-samples/mysql/README.md

 <pre><b>$ ksm offer save mysql/ksm mysql/mysql-1.3.0.tgz</b></pre>

-The command publishes MySQL offer on PCF in the default configuration.
-The marketplace name and version will match the name and version defined in Chart.yaml file.
+The command publishes MySQL offer on PCF.
+The marketplace name and version will match the name and version defined in `ksm.yaml` file.

 Alternatively a &lt;ksm&gt;.yaml file can be defined in the ksm directory with a different marketplace name and used as input for `ksm offer save`: